 The NIS product is downloaded in a single zipped file for each year which contains several datarelated compressed files and accompanying documentation.
-There are three discharge-level files and one hospital-level file:
+The NIS is an annual, calendar year file, except for data year 2015, which was split into two parts because of the switch from ICD-9-CM to ICD-10-CM/PCS coding.
+There are three discharge-level files and one hospitallevel file: